Henri Boulad: Biography

-In 2007, he wrote a letter to Pope Benedict XVI entitled SOS for the Church today, which will be published in 2009.
-He calls for a revamp of the Church and proposes a theological and catechetical reform, a pastoral reform and a spiritual renewal, which should be discussed at a synod of the world church.
-In 2010, he urges Europe "not to lose its soul".
+In 2007, he wrote a letter to Pope Benedict XVI entitled SOS for the Church today, which was published in 2010.
+He called for a revamp of the Church and proposed a theological and catechetical reform, a pastoral reform and a spiritual renewal, which should be discussed at a synod of the world church.
+In 2010, he urged Europe "not to lose its soul".

-As a fine expert of Islam, which he has lived with since childhood in Egypt, he has been very critical of some of his contemporary orientations, while insisting that the dialogue between Christians and Muslims must continue, but not in its current form, which he argues is only lies and compromise, and therefore is not dialogue and exasperates it.
+As a fine expert of Islam, which he has lived with since childhood in Egypt, he was very critical of some of his contemporary orientations, while insisting that the dialogue between Christians and Muslims must continue, but not in its current form, which he argued is only lies and compromise, and therefore is not dialogue and exasperates it.
 Defender and human rights activist, he was a privileged observer of the Arab Spring, and particularly the Egyptian Revolution of 2011.
-He has called on the West not to give in to cynicism, to support people's aspirations for freedom, and not to ally themselves with religious fundamentalists.
+He called on the West not to give in to cynicism, to support people's aspirations for freedom, and not to ally themselves with religious fundamentalists.

-Boulad has published nearly 30 books in 15 languages, particularly in French, Arabic, German and Hungarian.
+Boulad published nearly 30 books in 15 languages, particularly in French, Arabic, German and Hungarian.

-He was promoted to the Commander of the Order of Academic Palms.
+Boulad was promoted to the Commander of the Order of Academic Palms.
 In 2017, he received Hungarian citizenship and praised Hungary's current policy of defending traditional Christian communities in Europe and elsewhere as a sign for the future.
 In 2019 he received the Hungarian Order of Merit.

+Boulad died on 14 June 2023, at the age of 91.